gemfire/gemfire-developer-website/content/blog/logging-vmware-gemfire-partitioned-region-primary-and-secondary-bucket-locations.md

 team:
 - Barry Oglesby
 type: blog
-description: This article provides an example of a compact view of the primary and secondary bucket locations per server and redundancy zone.
+description: This article provides an example of a compact view of the primary and secondary bucket locations per server and redundancy zone in VMware GemFire.

 ---